-- Launch the program and select File> Open Plan from the menu.
+- Launch the program and select Open Plan or Open Layout .

 - Browse to your program's Data folder, which is located in the Documents directory by default, and open the Archives folder.

 For example, the file path on a Microsoft Windows machine may be:

 /Users/ [YOUR USERNAME] /Documents/Chief Architect Premier X14/Archives

 - Locate the Archive folder with the name of the file that you're hoping to recover and open it.